top of page

 The sport contains three types of marathon swims.

-2. Races in Majors: currently World Aquatics (previously FINA) Competitive Swimming in the Olympic Games, World Championships, and 10K Marathon Swim Cup Events.
+2. Races in World Aquatics (previously FINA)/Majors: Competitive participation in the Olympic Games, World Championships, and 10K Marathon Swim Cup Events.

-3. Other races: LEN, national championships, Rottnest, Lac St. Jean, Capri-Naples, World University Games,
+3. Other races: LEN, national championships, Rottnest, World University Games, Lake Zurich, S.C.A.R., etc.

 IMSHOF Swimwear and Aids